|TOWNSHIP MUTUAL FIRE

-It shall be lawful for any number of persons, not less than 25, residing in adjoining counties in this state, who shall collectively own property worth at least $50,000, to form themselves into a corporation for mutual insurance against loss or damage by the perils listed in section 67A.13.
+(a) It shall be lawful for any number of persons, not less than 25, residing in adjoining townships in this state, who shall collectively own property worth at least $50,000, to form themselves into a corporation for mutual insurance against loss or damage by the perils listed in section 67A.13.

 The persons who desire to form a township mutual fire insurance company, as defined in section 67A.01, shall make, sign, and acknowledge before some officer competent to take acknowledgments of deeds a certificate of incorporation which shall specify:

 (4) the territory in which it desires to transact business;

 (6) source from which the corporate funds shall be derived;

 (7) the class of property it desires to insure;